alpacabar/Sensitivity-Analysis-on-Panoramic-Xray/README.md

 - Validation Set: 40 images (4%)
 - Test Set: 165 images (15%)

-The dataset includes pre-labeled bounding boxes for dental regions, enabling precise detection and classification of biometric patterns.
+The dataset is labeled with bounding boxes and class annotations for:
+- Caries (Class 0)
+- Deep Caries (Class 1)
+- Impacted (Class 2)
+- Periapical Lesion (Class 3)

+These annotations enable precise classification and analysis.

 ----------------------------------------------------------------------------------------------------------------------------------------

 2) Methodology

 *Preprocessing:*
-- Contrast Enhancement: Applied CLAHE (Contrast Limited Adaptive Histogram Equalization) for improving visibility.
+- Contrast Enhancement: Applied CLAHE to enhance feature visibility.
-- Noise Reduction: Gaussian blur was used to smooth the images and reduce noise.
+- Noise Reduction: Used Gaussian blur to reduce noise while retaining critical details.
-- Edge Detection: Canny edge detection highlighted key structures for analysis.
+- Edge Detection: Applied Canny edge detection to extract structural features.

 *Feature Detection:*
-- Structural Features: Contour-based bounding box detection was used to identify potential regions of interest (e.g., teeth, jaws, sinuses).
+- Structural Features: Detected edges and contours (e.g., teeth, jaws, and sinuses) as bounding boxes.
-- Deep Learning Detection: A pre-trained YOLOv8 model fine-tuned on dental X-rays was employed to detect advanced features, such as anomalies and restorations.
+- Deep Learning Detections: YOLOv8 was fine-tuned to detect anomalies like caries, lesions, and restorations.

 *Sensitivity Classification:*
-- High Sensitivity: Images containing unique biometric features like missing teeth, anomalies, or restorations (num_labels > 5 or num_yolo_detections > 5 or num_structural_features > 8)
+- High Sensitivity: Images containing distinct patterns such as multiple anomalies or restorations (e.g., num_labels > 5, num_yolo_detections > 5, or num_structural_features > 8).
-- Moderate Sensitivity: Images with general structures like typical tooth or jaw patterns without distinct anomalies (1 <= num_labels <= 5 or 1 <= num_yolo_detections <= 5 or 3 <= num_structural_features <= 8)
+- Moderate Sensitivity: Images with general patterns like typical teeth or jaw alignment (e.g., 1 <= num_labels <= 5 or 1 <= num_yolo_detections <= 5 or 3 <= num_structural_features <= 8).
-- Low Sensitivity: Images with no identifiable features or only generic patterns
+- Low Sensitivity: Images with generic or no identifiable features.

 *Visualization:*
+- Visualized results with bounding boxes:
+   - Green: Structural features (contours).
+   - Blue: YOLO-detected features (e.g., anomalies or restorations).
-- A bar chart visualizes the number of images in each sensitivity category ("High," "Moderate," and "Low").
+- Bar chart of sensitivity distributions.

 ----------------------------------------------------------------------------------------------------------------------------------------

 3) Code Implementation

-The code processes the panoramic X-rays, classifies their sensitivity, and visualizes the distribution of sensitivity levels.
-Below are the key components:
+The code includes the following components:

 *Preprocessing:*
-- CLAHE, Gaussian blur, and Canny edge detection for structural analysis.
+- Applied CLAHE, Gaussian blur, and Canny edge detection for structural feature extraction.

 *Feature Detection:*
-- Combined YOLOv8 detections with structural feature analysis.
+- Combined structural features with YOLOv8 detections for anomaly detection.

+*Label Analysis:*
+- Incorporated label content and class counts to refine sensitivity classification.

 *Sensitivity Classification:*
-- Integrated label content to refine classifications.
+- Classifies images into "High," "Moderate," or "Low" sensitivity using thresholds based on structural features, YOLO detections, and label content.

 *Visualization:*
-- A bar chart shows the distribution of sensitivity levels across the dataset.
+- Displays structural and YOLO detections along with a bar chart of sensitivity levels.

 ----------------------------------------------------------------------------------------------------------------------------------------

 4) Results

-The dataset was classified into the following sensitivity levels:

-- High Sensitivity: Images with unique biometric patterns.
+- High Sensitivity: Images with dense and unique biometric features, such as anomalies or restorations.
-- Moderate Sensitivity: Images with general biometric features.
+- Moderate Sensitivity: Images with identifiable patterns but less unique content.
-- Low Sensitivity: Images with no distinguishing patterns.
+- Low Sensitivity: Generic images with minimal identifiable features.

-The sensitivity distribution was visualized using a bar chart.
+A bar chart visualizes the sensitivity distribution across the dataset.

 ----------------------------------------------------------------------------------------------------------------------------------------